mosaic-design-system/docs/src/guidelines/style-guide.md

       \r

-      - When you get to numbers with four or more digits, every 4th digit from the right should be separated from the previous three by a comma (i.e. 1,532,301).
+      - When you get to numbers with four or more digits, every 3rd digit from the right should be preceded by a comma (i.e. 1,532,301).
 This promotes readability and helps users who struggle to read large numbers separate the separate parts of the number out.
 In the previous example, they can see the *millions*, *thousands* and *hundreds* of the number.\r

       \r